hirevibes/docs/whitepaper.md

 The bonus amount is calculated based on the total rate of the job, whether fixed or hourly.

 ## 05. Growth
-**Recruitment Team**

-To build an initial employer base, the HireVibes Foundation will partner with Vibes Services Ltd, a development and consulting company that will grow a team of professional recruitment facilitators (Sourcers and Consultants) to drive new clients to HireVibes Dapp.
-These Recruiters will be incentivised to grow their own network and business within the wider HireVibes network by building relationships with their local talent and local employers to facilitate their hiring needs via the HireVibes Dapp.
+To build an initial employer base, the HireVibes Foundation will partner with several blockchain entities (ranging from Dapps to Block producers) to onboard their open roles to the platform.

+Once a base level has been reached, individual recruiters will be incentivised to grow their own network and business within the wider HireVibes network by building relationships with their local talent and local employers to facilitate their hiring needs via the HireVibes Dapp.
-If an employer opts to pay for recruiter facilitation, HV Recruiters will be available to assist for an additional fee [min 2.5% - max 7.5%].
-The exact fee is to be agreed on between the Recruiter and the employer.

-This additional facilitation service provided by a Recruiter will bring the total cost to the employer to 10% - 15% of the salary/rate of each job.
-This is significantly less than the global average fee charged by traditional, centralized employment agencies of 20% - 30%+ on permanent and contract jobs.

 **Marketing Strategy**

-Outbound Marketing:

-The HV Recruiter team will be tasked with adding new jobs and employers to the HireVibes Dapp.
-This team will be like a global sales/customer service team responsible for:
-  * Pitching our cost-effective service to new hirers to advertise their job vacancies on the HireVibes Dapp
-  * Upselling recruitment facilitation for an extra 2.5% - 7.5% fee
-  * Share job posts across social media to generate attention and CV applications
-  * Source candidates to submit CVs/apply to roles through the HireVibes Dapp

 Inbound Marketing:

 * Organic acquisition driven by high quality job postings on HireVibes
 * Contextual content marketing via blogging, social media and email campaigns, content to include:
 * Affiliate partnership announcements, including new environmental and humanitarian initiatives and new employers that join the HireVibes Dapp
 * Partnerships announcements that expand the use of the HireVibes Token
 * Sharing key information to our community including a live counter covering statistics of the crypto rewards earned by jobseekers and referrers, and the positive impact generated from donations

 Referral Marketing:

 * The core referral mechanism of HireVibes will drive new jobseekers and employers to the HireVibes Dapp with a network effect

 ## 06. Product Roadmap and Launch Schedule

 **Product Roadmap**

 The HireVibes roadmap can be found at [hirevibes.io](https://hirevibes.io).
 An updated roadmap will be released soon.